PMRoberts/dynamodb-documentclient-geo.js/README.md

 #### hashKeyLength: number = 2
 See [above][choosing-hashkeylength].

-#### rangeKeyAttributeName: string = "rangeKey"
-The name of the attribute storing the range key, used as the range (aka sort) part of a [hash/range key primary key pair][hashrange].
-Its value must be specified by you (hash-range pairs must be unique).

 #### geoJsonAttributeName: string = "geoJson"
 The name of the attribute which will contain the longitude/latitude pair in a GeoJSON-style point (see also `longitudeFirst`).